Weights view

 Smooth

-The Smooth button averages the weights of the selected vertices with their neighbors.
+button averages the weights of the selected vertices with their neighbors.
 The neighbors of a vertex are those connected by a hull edge (cyan) or manually created internal edge (orange).
 If no vertices are selected, all are affected.
-Smooth spreads the weight of bones and can result in smoother deformations.
-It can be clicked multiple times to increasingly spread the weights.
+Smooth

 Smoothing can cause unnecessary vertex transforms.
-Prune can be used to remove small weights.
+Prune

 Prune

-The Prune button removes weights below a threshold.
-When setting up weights, it is common to end up with some bones having a small effect on some vertices, especially after using Smooth.
+.
 These weights are unlikely to make a visible difference but still cause extra vertex transforms to be calculated.
 Removing unnecessary weights reduces the number of vertex transforms needed to render the mesh.

-The Bones slider determines the maximum number of bones that can have weight for each vertex.
+slider determines the maximum number of bones that can have weight for each vertex.
 When a vertex has weights for more bones than specified, the lowest weights are removed and distributed to the other bones that have weights.

-The Threshold slider sets the threshold below which the weights are removed from a vertex.
+slider sets the threshold below which the weights are removed from a vertex.
 The removed weights are distributed to the other bones that have weights.

 Adjusting these sliders provides a live preview of the result and the number of bones that will be removed is shown.

-Multiple meshes can be pruned by using the tree filter to show only meshes, then selecting all the meshes and clicking Prune.
+Multiple meshes can be pruned by using the tree filter to show only meshes, then selecting all the meshes and clicking Prune

 Update bindings

-The Update Bindings button rebinds the current vertices to the bones, discarding the old binding positions.
+button rebinds the current vertices to the bones, discarding the old binding positions.

 When bones are bound to a mesh, the mesh vertices at that time are stored in relation to each bone.
 When a bone is moved, the vertices also move to stay in the same position relative to the bone.
 The bone weights determine how much each bone influences the vertices.
 For example, if the weight for a bone is 100%, the vertices will move with the bone exactly.

-For more Update Bindings examples, see our mesh binding tutorial and rotating diamond tutorial.
+examples, see our mesh binding tutorial and rotating diamond tutorial.

 If bones have been transformed after being bound to a mesh, adjusting the weights will change the vertex positions.
 This happens because each bone wants the vertices to be in different positions.
 Sometimes it is acceptable for the vertices to move when adjusting weights.
-Other times it is not, and that is when Update Bindings is useful.
+Other times it is not, and that is when Update Bindings

 Example without update bindings